infinitydaemon/OpSec-Kernel/Documentation/driver-api/nvdimm/security.rst

 6. Freeze
 ---------
 The freeze operation does not require any keys.
-The security config can be frozen by a user with root privilege.
+The security config can be frozen by a user with root privelege.

 7. Disable
 ----------